Constantine John Philip Ionides: Legacy and influence

 The Transactions of The Royal Society of Tropical Medicine and Hygiene published a summary of his dozen experiences with snakebite, only one of which Ionides treated with antivenom.
 Mark O'Shea credited Ionides with inspiring his own career as a herpetologist, and Jonathan Kingdon acknowledges his influence.
 Even in 2020, scholars such as evolutionary biologist Richard Shine and Stephen Spawls, author of The Dangerous Snakes of Africa, cite Ionides as a "pioneering East African naturalist" and use his field notebooks for analysis half a century after his death.

 Several reptiles are named after him.
-The Liwale round-snouted worm lizard was given its official Linnean name, Loveridgea ionidesii, in honor of Arthur Loveridge and Bobby Ionides; the name was suggested by James Clarence Battersby of the British Museum (Nautral History).
-Loveridge proposed the binomial Brookesia ionidesi for the zomba pygmy chameleon (officially the Rieppeleon brachyurus).
+The Liwale round-snouted worm lizard was given its official Linnean name, Loveridgea ionidesii, in honor of Arthur Loveridge and Ionides; the specific name ionidesii was given by James Clarence Battersby of the British Museum (Natural History).
+Loveridge created the binomial Brookesia ionidesi for the zomba pygmy chameleon (a synonym of Rieppeleon brachyurus).
 Loveridge also recognised his colleague in the name of a subspecies of the Katanga purple-glossed snake (Amblyodipsas katangensis ionidesi), and the Kilwa sharp-snouted worm lizard (Ancylocranium ionidesi).
-In 1964 the Belgian herpetologist Raymond Laurent named the Black-throated monitor, a subspecies of the monitor lizard, Varanus exanthematicus ionidesi.
+In 1964 the Belgian herpetologist Raymond Laurent named the black-throated monitor, a subspecies of the monitor lizard, Varanus exanthematicus ionidesi.
 Donald George Broadley and Van Wallach in 2007 named a newly described species of blind snake Leptotyphlops ionidesi, now Myriopholis ionidesi.
+On 31 July 1996, a plaque dedicated to Ionides was erected in the Nairobi Snake Park.